Vidal plans to retire from internationals after World Cup

-Arturo Vidal is set to retire after the 2018 World Cup in Russia after revealing his future international plans.
+Arturo Vidal is set to retire following the 2018 World Cup in Russia after revealing his future international plans.

 Vidal already appeared to hint at international retirement following Chile's shock 3-0 loss to Paraguay in World Cup qualifying last week.